pulumi/docs/pulumi-hugo/themes/default/content/blog/the-industry-comes-together-for-the-cloud-engineering-summit-2021/index.md

 ## Apple

-New to the Cloud Engineering Summit this year, cloud services experts Fariba Khan and Stephen Van Gordon will share their experiences managing infrastructure at scale in _[Lifecycle of a Pulumi Program](/resources/lifecycle-of-a-pulumi-program/)_.
+New to the Cloud Engineering Summit this year, cloud services experts Fariba Khan and Stephen Van Gordon will share their experiences managing infrastructure at scale in Lifecycle of a Pulumi Program.
 They’ll talk about building a custom state backend, using CI/CD tooling, and the Pulumi Automation API to empower teams to provision secure-by-default configurations automatically.

 ## Google Cloud